-Our prior acquisitions created a large amount of goodwill, which may become impaired in the future and as a result may adversely affect our financial results.
-In addition, past and any future acquisitions may adversely affect our financial condition and results of operations.
+Our prior acquisitions created a large amount of goodwill, which may be impaired in the future and as a result may adversely affect our financial results.
+In addition, past and any future acquisitions involve numerous risks and may adversely affect our financial condition and results of operations.